alephium/docs/docs/ralph/danube-features.md

 Despite being very useful, there are two limitations with how these two built-in functions work:

-First, when a function calls another function within the same contract, `callerAddress!()` in the called function returns the contract's own address.
+When a function calls another function within the same contract, `callerAddress!()` in the called function returns the contract's own address.
 This limits dApps that need to identify the external caller of the current contract.

-Second, in a chain of function calls, `callerAddress!()` returns the immediate caller.
-However, sometimes functions want to preserve the identity of the caller and pass it along to the next function in the call chain.
-This is particularly useful for contracts implementing the routing patterns where maintaining the identity of the original caller is essential for proper access control and authorization.

-The Danube upgrade provides solutions to address both of these limitations.
+The Danube upgrade provides solutions to address this limitation.

 #### External Caller Address